 Aptar's Caresse applicator is a leading example of such an applicator.
 A bi-injected, flexible applicator that works like a fingertip, the Caresse provides a gentle application which also massages the skin.

-If you need to know more about consumer packaging trends, our full, comprehensive report, The Future of Personal Care Packaging to 2018, is available for purchase at just £3950.
+If you need to know more about consumer packaging trends, our full, comprehensive report, The Future of Personal Care Packaging to 2018, instant access is available here.